Irritable?

+Irritable?
+Anxious?
+Overwhelmed?
 Unable to focus or concentrate?
+Having trouble sleeping despite being exhausted?

-If youโre experiencing any of the above, you may be burnt out.
+If you’re experiencing any of the above, you may be burnt out.

-You may also be feeling incredibly fatigued, more pessimistic than normal, and lacking motivation and inspiration, or just feeling stagnant where youโre at.
+You may also be feeling incredibly fatigued, more pessimistic than normal, and lacking motivation and inspiration, or just feeling stagnant where you’re at.

 All of those are symptoms of burnout.